helayoty/kubectl-kaito/docs/get-endpoint.md

 ## Synopsis

 Get the inference endpoint URL for a deployed Kaito workspace.
-This command retrieves the service endpoint that can be used to send inference requests to the deployed model.
-The endpoint supports OpenAI-compatible APIs.
+This command retrieves all available service endpoints that can be used to send inference requests to the deployed model.
+The endpoints support OpenAI-compatible APIs.

+The command automatically discovers all accessible endpoints:

+- **LoadBalancer**: Direct public access (if configured)
+- **API Proxy**: Kubernetes API proxy (works anywhere kubectl works)
+- **Cluster-internal**: Direct cluster access (for pods only)

+The URL format returns the best available endpoint (prefers external if available), while JSON format shows all discovered endpoints with detailed information.

 ## Usage